-But God comes within the world mediated by meaning in far more common ways.
+However, withdrawal is for return.
+Not only can one's prayer consist in letting lapse all images and thoughts so as to permit God's gift of his love to absorb one, but also those that pray in that exhausting fashion can cease to pray and think back on their praying.
+Then they objectify in images and concepts and words both what they have been doing and the God that his been their But God comes within the world mediated by meaning in far more common ways.
 One's fundamental concern springs from God's gift of his love, but one's questions begin from the world and from man.
 Could the world be mediated by questions for intelligence if it did not have an intelligent ground?
 Could the world's facticity be reconciled with its intelligibility, if it did not have a necessary ground?
 Is it with man that morality emerges in the universe so that the universe is amoral and alien to man, or is the ground of the universe a moral being?
 Such questions invite answers and, as the questions intend, so too the answers can reveal an intelligent, necessary, moral ground of the universe.

 Above all, in a religion that is shared by many, that enters into and transforms cultures, that extends down the ages, God will be named, questions about him will be asked, answers will be forthcoming.
-In still another manner God becomes an object in the very precise sense of what is intended in questions and known by correct answers.
-Nor is this meaning in any way invalidated by the fact that naive realism, empiricism, positivism, idealism, or phenomenology cannot think of God and consequently cannot think of him as an object.
+In still another manner God becomes an object in the what is very precise sense of isomething intended in questions and known by correct answers.
+Nor is this meaning in any way invalidated by the fact that naive realism, empiricism, positivism, br (idealism, or phenomenology / idealism, cannot thing think of God and consequently cannot think of him as an incident object of him as an logject4 object.

-There is a still further consequence of the shift from a faculty psychology to intentionality analysis.
-It is that the basic terms and relations of systematic theology will be not metaphysical, as in medieval theology, but psychological.
+There is a still further consequence of the shift from a a faculty psychology to intentionality analysis.
+It is that and relations the basic terms of systematic theology will be not metaphysical, as in medieval theology, but psychological.
 As has been worked out in our chapters on method, on religion, and on foundations, general basic terms name conscious and intentional operations.
 General basic relations name elements in the dynamic structure linking operations and generating states.
 Special basic terms name God's gift of his love and Christian witness.
-Derived terms and relations name the objects known in operations and correlative to states.
+Derived terms and relations name the objects known in operations and correlative to staties.